apache/nano/README.md

 The `alicedb.use` method creates a `scope` where you operate inside a single database.
 This is just a convenience so you don't have to specify the database name every single time you do an update or delete.

-Don't forget to delete the database you create:
+Don't forget to delete the database you created:

       nano.db.destroy("alice");